UK developer acquires Independent House for student accommodation in €8m deal

 Summix Capital, a company which specialises in urban regeneration in the UK and Ireland, says it now intends to fully restore and transform the landmark building into a 280-bed student-accommodation facility.

 Located between 87-93 Middle Abbey Street and Princes Street and adjacent to O’Connell Street, Independent House is a protected structure comprising several buildings extending to an overall floor area of 10,600sq m (114,000sq ft) on a site of 0.29 hectares (0.72 acres).
-The plan by Summix Capital to restore and convert the property into student accommodation is likely to present a number of challenges.
+The plan by Summix Capital to restore and convert the property into student accommodation is an ambitious one given its status as a protected structure.

 However, the board’s inspector determined that Primark had not demonstrated these were issues that could not be overcome in the development process and the land should be included on Dublin City Council’s RZLT maps.